alexpasmantier/television/docs/advanced/01-template-system.md

 # Template System

-Television uses a powerful template system based on [string-pipeline](https://docs.rs/string_pipeline) for dynamic formatting of entries, previews, and outputs.
-This guide covers everything you need to know to master templating.
+Television uses a template system based on [string-pipeline](https://docs.rs/string_pipeline) to format entries, previews, and outputs.

 ## Where Templates Are Used